 Take control of diabetes

 Because it’s generational, diabetes rarely affects just one person.
 The strong hereditary component means everyone in the family can benefit from interventions.
-Here are five things you can do:
+Here are five things you can do to prevent diabetes:

 - Read labels.
 You may find that a food you considered to be healthy is actually loaded with carbs, sugar, sodium, or unhealthy additives.
 By paying attention to what’s in your food, you’ll be able to make sure your intake is rich in nutrients and not too heavy in unhealthy ingredients.